Gaumont Cinema, Chester.

 Last General Manager: Mr. A. E. Hopwood.

-Building extant.
-Internally restructured, firstly to accommodate ten pin bowling/then a bingo hall.
+Internally restructured, firstly to accommodate ten pin bowling- 1962.
+Bingo hall- 1970.

 Building closed: Sunday 26th February 2023.